 First off, we hope this article isn’t your starting place.
 In another article on this very site, we’ve explained just what you and your furry friend can expect from a ManyPets health insurance policy.
 (Hint: it covers a lot.)

-We want to protect your treat fund — but more importantly, we want to protect your pet.
+We want to help protect your treat fund—and, more importantly, your pet.
 Pet health insurance is about empowering you to keep your pet safe and healthy when they get sick or hurt.

 With all that said, we also want you to be fully informed, and we don’t believe in burying important info in the fine print.
 So read on to learn what your furry friend won’t be covered for.
 Along the way, we’ll hand out some helpful tips for reducing the number of exclusions that may apply to your pet.

 When you first sign your four-legged friend up for coverage, both of you will have to exercise a tiny bit of patience.
-Every insurance company requires a brief waiting period before claims can be covered; ours is 15 days*.
+Every insurance company requires a brief waiting period before claims can be covered; ours varies by state*.
 We promise it’ll go by in two shakes of a dog’s (or cat’s) tail.